nitad54448/yappari-5-1/README.md

 ## How to install ##

 Yappari 5.1 is compiled with Labview 2023 for Windows 10.
-It is supposed to work with win7 64bits, Win8 or Win8.1, as well as windows 11, but I am unable to test it on these systems.
 The recommended way to install this program is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
-Make sure you download the yappari_installer.zip file and not what is labelled as source file archive.
+Make sure you download the yappari_install.zip file and not what is labelled as source file archives.
 The source is not included in this distribution.

-Alernatively, you can simply download the ini and exe files here but this application requires Labview 2023 runtime engine or a subsequent LV 64 bits runtime engine.
-You may have this "engine" if you have previously installed Yappari or other programs written in LV2023 or you can download it freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).
+Alternatively, you can download all the files from __Code__ as a zip file and install the Labview 2023 64bits runtime engine.
+You may already have this "engine" if you have previously installed Yappari or other programs written in LV2023 or you can download it freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).

 After installing the program in a directory of your choice, some other directories will be created : /data, /drt, /files, /help and /models.
 The _models_ directory contains png files with images for creating circuits.
 The _data_ directory contains some dll required by the program and in the /files you can see some examplse of data files and custom definitions.
 The /help directory holds some images for this document and some help files.
 You can safely remove it if you want.

+This program is supposed to work with win7 64bits, Win8 or Win8.1, as well as windows 11, but I am unable to test it on these systems.

 ## Panels ##
 The program has several panels and a parameter list with several commands grouped on the right side of the window.
 When you start the program, if everything is normal, you should see something like this